 Imagine the look on my face when a burger like this was passed across.
 “The Lot” turns out to be not only the burger and cheese but tomato, lettuce, mayonnaise, grilled onions, a slice of pineapple, a couple of slices of beetroot, some bacon and a fried egg.
 Yes, I was flabbergasted and asked how anyone could get their mouth around it.

 It turns out, if you squish it all together, you can get a bite of most everything in each bite.
-(John ate this one without so much as a dribble.)
+(Australians can eat this one without so much as a dribble.)
 I was fairly new to Australia so I ate mine with a knife and fork – just like I did with the Aussie meat pie.
 I got way too many eye rolls and realised that I needed to learn to eat like the locals.

 - Make your own burger buns (my recipe for brioche burger buns is below)